Mithun095/Psychology-Agent/docs/PROJECT_DOCS.md

 ## About the Project

-### What is Cycology Agent?
+### What is Psychology Agent?

-**Cycology Agent** is an AI-powered mental health support platform designed as an NGO initiative.
+**Psychology Agent** is an AI-powered mental health support platform designed as an NGO initiative.
 It provides a safe, anonymous space for people struggling with mental health challenges to receive support.

 ### The Problem We're Solving